QSL MANAGER FOR PAPER CARDS IS G6XOU either direct or via Bureau

 Many thanks to Nigel Pepper for the QSL photo.

 Also to Pete Rayer ISWL G-13038 for the wording on the QSL card

 This station will be operating from January 24th.
 2014, for 9 days for as much of the day as possible.

-All HF bands with the exception of Top band and the VHF bands, as and when they are open.
+All HF bands with the exception of Top band,also on VHF bands, all bands as and when they are open.

 Modes FM, SSB and PSK31.